locnguyen/gqlgen-starter/README.md

 # gqlgen-starter

-This is a simple starter kit for anyone wanting to build a GraphQL API using [gqlgen](https://github.com/99designs/gqlgen).
+This is a starter kit for anyone wanting to build a GraphQL API using [gqlgen](https://github.com/99designs/gqlgen).
+It's based on my preferences for particular technologies, so it may not suit you perfectly.
+At the very least I hope it helps you construct your own application. d
 ## Getting Started

 ### Local Binary